600 Locust St., St. Louis, Missouri. County/parish: St. Louis.

 The Railway Exchange Building is an 84.4 m (277 ft), 21-story high-rise office building in St. Louis, Missouri.
 The 1914 steel-frame building is in the Chicago school architectural style, and was designed by architect Mauran, Russell & Crowell.
 The building was the city's tallest when it opened, and remains the second-largest building in downtown St. Louis by interior area, with almost 1,200,000 square feet (110,000 m2) of space.

 The building was long home to the flagship store of the Famous-Barr chain of department stores — and the headquarters of its parent company May Department Stores — until Macy's purchased the brand; the store was rebranded as Macy's in 2006.
 Macy's sold the building in 2008 and closed the store in 2013.
+The building has been vacant since the store closed.

 In January 2017, Hudson Holdings, a National Historic Property Developer based in Delray Beach, Florida, purchased the building for $20 million.